What Is It?

 Hodgkin lymphoma is a cancer of the immune system.
 It is also called Hodgkin disease.
 Hodgkin lymphoma is one of the most curable forms of cancer.
 It begins in the part of the immune system called the lymph system.
 The lymph system is made up of an intricate network of immune cells, small blood-vessel-like structures called lymphatics, and lymph nodes.
 It also includes organs made primarily of immune cells such as the spleen and thymus gland.
 The lymph (or lymphatic) system helps fights infections and other diseases.

 The lymph system includes:

-Lymph vessels: A network of thin tubes.
+- Lymph vessels (lymphatics): A network of thin tubes.
 They carry lymph from different parts of the body to the bloodstream.

-Lymph nodes: Small masses of tissue that store white blood cells.
+- Lymph nodes: Small masses of tissue that store white blood cells.
 They also remove bacteria and other substances from the lymph.
-Lymph nodes reside in the neck, underarms, chest, abdomen, pelvis, and groin.
+Lymph nodes reside throughout the body, including the neck, underarms, chest, abdomen, pelvis, and groin.

-Thymus gland: a gland of lymphocytes that are important in immune function especially in children and young adults
+- Thymus gland: a gland located in the central portion of the chest near the heart.
+The gland consists of lymphocytes that are important in immune function especially in children and young adults

 The lymph system also consists of the thymus, tonsils, and bone marrow and gastrointestinal tract.